awsdocs/amazon-rekognition-developer-guide/doc_source/using-rekognition-video-stream-processor.md

 After the stream processor starts running, you stream the video into Amazon Rekognition Video through the Kinesis video stream that you specified in `CreateStreamProcessor`\.
 Use the Kinesis Video Streams SDK [PutMedia](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_dataplane_PutMedia.html) operation to deliver video into the Kinesis video stream\.
 For an example, see [PutMedia API Example](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/examples-putmedia.html)\.

-For information about how your application can consume Amazon Rekognition Video analysis results, see [Reading Streaming Video Analysis Results](streaming-video-kinesis-output.md)\.
+For information about how your application can consume Amazon Rekognition Video analysis results, see [Reading streaming video analysis results](streaming-video-kinesis-output.md)\.

-## Creating the Amazon Rekognition Video Stream Processor<a name="streaming-video-creating-stream-processor"></a>
+## Creating the Amazon Rekognition Video stream processor<a name="streaming-video-creating-stream-processor"></a>

 Before you can analyze a streaming video, you create an Amazon Rekognition Video stream processor \([CreateStreamProcessor](API_CreateStreamProcessor.md)\)\.
 The stream processor contains information about the Kinesis data stream and the Kinesis video stream\.
 It also contains the identifier for the collection that contains the faces you want to recognize in the input streaming video\.
 You also specify a name for the stream processor\.
 The following is a JSON example for the `CreateStreamProcessor` request\.